 The plan uses principles from the social ecological model recognizing the impact of the environment on individuals.
 It also builds on the life course, recognizing that throughout life there are important life stages that should be optimized for better health.
 Eight specific strategies are identified in the plan:

 The strategies contained in the Infant Mortality Reduction Plan build on new and existing partnerships, current program efforts, and new medical research.
 Implementation requires a collaborative approach among state, tribal, and local government; perinatal practitioners; hospital and health service providers; child care providers; schools and community organizations; and individuals and families.
-The state’s progress in reducing infant mortality will be publicly monitored on the Michigan Dashboard, an online data reporting tool used to provide a quick assessment of the state’s performance in key areas.
+The state’s progress in reducing infant mortality is publicly monitored on the Michigan Dashboard, an online data reporting tool used to provide a quick assessment of the state’s performance in key areas.
 It can be viewed at http://www.michigan.gov/midashboard.